shabbirnayeem/100daysofcode-day44_45/README.md

 Password Manager Feature:
   - Save passwords to a local file in your computer
   - Generate random passwords with password generator
+  - Search for saved password using the search Button